thu-vis/FSLDiagnotor/readme.md

 # config the enviroment
 # I strongly suggest you creating a new environment using venv or conda, here I use conda
+# You can install miniconda, which is quite lighter than anaconda.
 yes | conda create -n fsl python=3.8 conda activate fsl pip install -r requirements.txt